PrRicardo/Mongrel/README.md

 }
 ```

 Now that the conversion is declared, every time a value is written to release_date it will get converted through a
 conversion function.
+Maybe you have already noticed the **reference_keys** section.
+Here you can define the Primary Key by adding it with the
+value 'PK'.

+##### Aliasing

+Let's continue our configuration with a quick look at aliasing.
+This is required since there are two sources
+for the artists in the source document: